-- Click the Configure button in the upper right corner of the time slider.
+- Expand the time slider and click the Configure button in the upper right corner of the pane.

-- Move the Playback Speed slider toward Slow or Fast to specify the speed of the animation.
+- Move the Playback Speed slider toward Slower or Faster to specify the speed of the animation.

 The default speed is two seconds per time interval.